 This certification is valid for 3 years with the option for recertification.

-Veteran Small Business Certification
+3. Veteran Small Business Certification

-Did you know that 70 percent of Americans would prefer to do business with a veteran-owned business?
-Obtaining veteran small business certifications is one way to have your business officially recognized — and bring the visibility you deserve.
+Obtaining a veteran small business certification is a way to have your business officially recognized — and bring the visibility you deserve.

 Unlike other SBA certifications, there is no centralized SBA small business certification program for veterans.
-Instead, you can complete this process through Vet Biz, an organization that will formally recognize your status.
+Instead, you can complete this process through VetBiz, an organization that will formally recognize your status for the following programs:

 Veteran-Owned Small Business (VOSB)

 This program prioritizes veterans and service-disabled veterans when allotting over $3 billion in VA contracts and subcontracts, making it an excellent way for veterans to compete in the marketplace.

 In terms of a small business certification for veterans, this one comes with fantastic opportunities.